Andrewsville/PHP-Token-Reflection/readme.md

 ## Particular Reflections

-All reflection instances are being kept in a [ApiGen\TokenReflection\Broker](src/Broker.php) instance and all reflections know the broker that created them.
+All reflection instances are being kept in a `ApiGen\TokenReflection\Broker\Broker` instance and all reflections know the broker that created them.

 There are reflections for file (\*), file-namespace (\*), namespace, class, function/method, constant, property and parameter.
 You will not normally get in touch with those marked with an asterisk but they are used internally.